 Our Bicentennial Book, Heritage of Courage is now available for purchase.
 We invite you to share in our rich heritage and to celebrate the Bicentennial with us!
 The author offers this book in e-book format and sells signed copies.

 The Maryland Historical Trust has awarded the Maryland Society a grant to advance our efforts to preserve Battle Acre, the site of intense conflict and unusual courage during the Battle of North Point in 1814.
-Visit our interactive chronology of events from the Battle of North Point.

 The Maryland Society archives are held in the Archives at the University of Baltimore.